At this time of year, the days are getting shorter, and the world is getting a

 Geranium: a balancing essential oil that lifts your spirits.

 Lavender: the classic scent, it's a calming & comforting oil.
-Long been used for symptoms stress, anxiety & insomnia.
+Long been used for symptoms stress, anxiety & sleep issues.

 Melissa: a fresh scent, that is also known “Lemon Balm”.
-This oil is soothing for the body, mind & spirit, it is helpful for sad, anxious & depressive feelings.
+This oil is soothing for the body, mind & spirit, it may be helpful for sad, anxious & depressive feelings.

 Neroli: the essential oil from the blossoms of the Bitter Orange tree.
-This sweet floral scent is both calming & uplifting, helpful for feelings of sadness, insomnia or symptoms of anxiety or depression.
+This sweet floral scent is both calming & uplifting.
+May be helpful for feelings of sadness, anxiety or symtoms of depression.
+May also help with sleeplessness

 You may also want to consider: Vetiver, Rose, Sweet Marjoram, Jasmine, or Clary Sage essential oils.